 Not Sure Whether Your Student(s) Is/Are College Bound?

 What if you aren’t sure that college will be the appropriate path after high school for your child(ren)?
 At this stage, it is important to both keep the various higher education options open as well as foster the emerging interests and inclinations of our children.
 If you aren’t certain, proceed in a manner that leaves college as an option.
 However, if it is already clear that a different path will best serve your child(ren), skip the academically focused sections of this series and focus your attention on the other sections.
-Explore the certificate and apprenticeship programs available in your area and in your child(ren)’s area(s) of interest.
+Explore the trade schools, certificate, and apprenticeship programs available in your area and in your child(ren)’s area(s) of interest.
 The Occupation Outlook Handbook found on the Bureau of Labor Statistics website, bls.gov, will be helpful when researching any prospective careers’ expected growth and pay ranges.

 Homeschooled students are welcome on campus!